-No. Condition of Approval 453 - Detail Evidence 2023 Assessment Rating 2023 1 General Staged Development 1.3 Under Section 80(4) of the Act, this consent applies to the development, as described in Schedule 1, only.
-Background (do not remove): Noted.
-2023 - Status: No change.
-Compliant 1.4 Deleted Background (do not remove): Noted 2023 - Status: No change.
-Not Applicable Temporary Structures 1.4A This consent permits the erection and use of temporary staff accommodation as described in the documents listed under condition 1.2(c) of this consent.
-Background (do not remove): Noted.
-2023 - Status: No change.
-Not Applicable 1.4B All temporary staff accommodation erected and utilised on the site shall be completely removed from the site once the permanent accommodation is completed.
-Background (do not remove): Noted 2023 - Status: No change.
-Compliant Exceptions 1.5 The Applicant shall delete the proposed revegetation and/or rehabilitation landscaping works in the eastern portion of the boat ramp carpark, marked in red, on the Proposed Landscape Layout (Figure A9 Rev C).
-Background (do not remove): Noted 2023 - Status: No change.
-Not Applicable Provision of Documents 1.6 Where applicable, the Applicant shall provide all documents and reports required to be submitted to the Secretary under this consent in an appropriate electronic format.
+No. Condition of Approval 453 (MOD 8, 22 May 2024) Evidence Assessment Rating Staged Development 1.3 Under Section 80(4) of the Act, this consent applies to the development, as described in Schedule 1, Background (do not remove): Noted.
+Compliant only.
+2024 - Status: No change.
+1.4 Deleted Background (do not remove): Noted Not 2024 - Status: No change.
+Applicable Temporary Structures 1.4A This consent permits the erection and use of temporary staff accommodation as described in the Background (do not remove): Noted.
+Not documents listed under condition 1.2(c) of this consent.
+2024 - Status: No change.
+Applicable 1.4B All temporary staff accommodation erected and utilised on the site shall be completely removed Background (do not remove): Noted Compliant from the site once the permanent accommodation is completed.
+2024 - Status: No change.
+Exceptions 1.5 The Applicant shall delete the proposed revegetation and/or rehabilitation landscaping works in the Background (do not remove): Noted Not eastern portion of the boat ramp carpark, marked in red, on the Proposed Landscape Layout (Figure A9 Rev C).
+2024 - Status: No change.
+Applicable Provision of Documents 1.6 Where applicable, the Applicant shall provide all documents and reports required to be submitted to the Secretary under this consent in an appropriate electronic format.
 Provision of documents and reports to other parties, as required under this consent, shall be in a format acceptable to those parties and shall aim to minimise resource consumption.
 Note: At the date of this consent, an appropriate electronic format for submission to the Director-General is the "portable document format" (pdf) or another format that may be readily converted to pdf.
 Background (do not remove): The Department has established the post approval portal for lodgement of all post approval and compliance related documentation.
-2023 - Status: During the reporting period Patrick used the DPIE portal to upload reports as per the DPIE requirements.
+2024 - Status: During the reporting period Patrick used the Department's Major Projects Services portal to upload reports as per the requirements.
 Compliant

 Document No:

-PBT_HSE_REP_11_02_07A_V01
+PBT_HSE_REP_11_02_08A_V01

 Report Version No.:

 1

 Page No.:

-47 of 95
+50 of 98